Australia’s population is growing fast, ticking over 25 million in August 2018. And as the population increases, it is also becoming more diverse.

 The grounds for the complaints are shown below, listed by the number of complaints:

 But modern Australia’s most strained relationship is its oldest.
-Aboriginal and Torres Trait Islander people have suffered greatly under European rule.
+Aboriginal and Torres Strait Islander people have suffered greatly under European rule.
 On many measures, Indigenous Australians are still worse off than the non-Indigenous population.

-And 27 years since the end of the Royal Commission into Aboriginal deaths in Custody, more than 400 Aboriginal and Torres Trait Islander people have died in custody, and Indigenous Australians are still massively over-representated in our prison system.
+And 27 years since the end of the Royal Commission into Aboriginal deaths in Custody, more than 400 Aboriginal and Torres Strait Islander people have died in custody, and Indigenous Australians are still massively over-representated in our prison system.

 The over-representation of Indigenous people in the justice system is not confined to adults.
 Unfortunately, Aboriginal or Torres Strait Islander people are also over-represented in the juvenile justice system.

 About 53% of all young people in detention in 2017 were Indigenous (on an average night during the June quarter).
 Indigenous young people aged 10–17 were 24 times as likely as non-Indigenous young people to be in juvenile detention on an average night.